Save a total of $60 on this Ting Mobile plan with unlimited talk and text + 22GB of uncapped data

 Alright, so that all sounds good, but what about coverage?
 Rest assured knowing that Ting Mobile's service is built using the same towers that power two of the major US networks that aren't AT&T. That means you can have access to the same reliable service (and 22 GB of capped 5G data in supported regions) at a fraction of what the big guys charge.

-Now for the kicker: In order to take advantage of this offer, you must activate your Ting Mobile Unlimited plan before the end of the day on June 6th.
-That means you only have a couple weeks to pick up a Ting Mobile Unlimited plan that includes 22 GB of uncapped LTE/5G data with 12 GB allotted for hotspot tethering, plus unlimited talk and text for just $25 ($20 off) a month on one line for the first three months.
+Now for the kicker: In order to take advantage of this offer, you must activate your Ting Mobile Unlimited plan before the end of the day on June 30th.
+That means you have about a month to pick up a Ting Mobile Unlimited plan that includes 22 GB of uncapped LTE/5G data with 12 GB allotted for hotspot tethering, plus unlimited talk and text for just $25 ($20 off) a month on one line for the first three months.
 After that, your monthly bill will go to full price at $45 a month (which is still probably cheaper than what you're paying now) or you can switch to any of Ting Mobile's other affordable plans.

 To learn more about Ting Mobile, check out their homepage here or give their blog a read.